Leonardo-Boss/suckless-site/dwm.suckless.org/index.md

 * dwm has no Lua integration, no 9P support, no shell-based configuration, no remote control, and comes without any additional tools, such as for printing the selection or warping the mouse.
 * dwm is only a single binary, and its source code is intended to never exceed 2000 SLOC.
 * dwm doesn't distinguish between layers: there is no floating or tiled layer.
 Whether or not the clients of currently selected tag(s) are in tiled layout, you can rearrange them on the fly.
 Popup and fixed-size windows are always floating, however.
-* dwm is customized through editing its source code, which makes it extremely fast and secure - it does not process any input data which isn't been known at compile time, except window titles and status text read from the standard input.
+* dwm is customized through editing its source code, which makes it extremely fast and secure - it does not process any input data which isn't known at compile time, except window titles and status text read from the root window's name.
 You don't have to learn Lua/sh/ruby or some weird configuration file format (like X resource files), beside C, to customize it for your needs: you only have to learn C (at least editing header files).
 * Because dwm is customized through editing its source code, it's pointless to make binary packages of it.
 This keeps its userbase small and elitist.
 No novices asking stupid questions.
-* dwm reads from the standard input to print arbitrary status text (like the date, load, battery charge).
+* dwm reads from the root window's name to print arbitrary status text (like the date, load, battery charge).
 That's much simpler than larsremote, wmiir and what not...

 Links
 -----